AdityaSrivatsa/AdityaSrivatsa/README.md

 - 👋 Hi, I’m @AdityaSrivatsa
 - 👀 I’m interested in Physics.
-Particle physics interests me the most but I also like astrophyics and cosmology
+Quantum Mechanics interests me the most but I also like astrophyics and cosmology
 - 🌱 I’m currently in 2nd year BSc at St. Joseph's College Bangalore triple majoring in Physics, Maths and computer science
 - 💞️ I’m looking to collaborate on papers/research in physics
 - 📫 How to reach me email id: asvatsa01@gmail.com